amychingyan/website/_projects/001-Looty.md

 Presented by Eastside Projects and Birmingham 2022 Festival, summer 2022.

-Available for purchase at [Art Metropole](https://artmetropole.com/shop/15147) or at Burley Fisher Books in London.
+The book is available for purchase at [Art Metropole](https://artmetropole.com/shop/15147) or at Burley Fisher Books in London.

 [Download the PDF of the book *Looty Goes to Heaven*](pdfs/Looty-Goes-to-Heaven_final.pdf)